saintsal/daoistry/content/mindsets/defenders-advantage.md

 It built heavily on the concept of Defenders' Advantage, well-known in Game Theory and Cryptography,

-While investigating ways to make Proof Of Stake coordination work on a technical level, he realised that Defenders' Advantage also needed to be applied to the human side, to decentralised coordination and communication of the people taking care of the network.
+While investigating ways to make Proof Of Stake coordination work on a technical level, he realised that Defenders' Advantage also needed to be applied to the human side, to defend the off-chain coordination of the people taking care of the network.

 ## Applying the cryptographic principles to DAO communication